fahadmaq007/shopping-app-apm-tracing/README.md

 * Kafka & Zookeeper: The service to produce & consume documents.

-* APM Server: The APM Server is hosted along with the Elasticsearch & Kibana Dashboard.
+* <b>APM Server:</b> The APM Server is hosted along with the <b>Elasticsearch & Kibana</b> Dashboard.
 It consumes the transactions / events data from various agents running in the services.

-* APM Agent: There are two agents being used in this architecture, the apm-java-agent & the apm-javascript-agent.
+* <b>APM Agent:</b> There are two agents being used in this architecture, the apm-java-agent & the apm-javascript-agent.
 The agent runs along with the application to send the events data to the APM-server on regular intervals.